 The simulation of vibrational spectra of high-dimensional systems is an important open issue in quantum mechanics.
 The challenge is to beat the curse of dimensionality that plagues any quantum method in both electronic and nuclear spectroscopy simulations.
-In fact, the exact treatment of quantum problems often implies the set-up of a grid.
-As a consequence, the computational cost scales exponentially with dimensionality, and only simulations involving a few atoms can be exactly performed.[1-5] Alternatively, perturbative quantum methods have also been successfully applied to many systems, but they are intrinsically limited to a single reference geometry.
-[6-11] High dimensional systems, such as peptides, are instead usually simulated through ad-hoc scaled harmonic approaches or by means of classical mechanics, either using force fields[12-14] or employing ab initio molecular dynamics (AIMD)[15-21] approaches in which the nuclear forces are calculated using electronic structure codes.
-In classical simulations the curse of dimensionality is significantly tamed with respect to quantum mechanical counterparts.
-However, a purely classical dynamics simulation is unable to describe tunneling effects, zero point energies, overtones and other important spectroscopic quantum features.
+In fact, the exact treatment of quantum problems often implies the setup of a grid.
+As a consequence, the computational cost scales exponentially with dimensionality, and only simulations involving a few atoms can be exactly performed.1-5 Alternatively, perturbative quantum methods have also been successfully applied to many systems, but they are intrinsically limited to a single reference geometry.^{6-11} High-dimensional systems, such as peptides, are instead usually simulated through ad hoc scaled harmonic approaches or by means of classical mechanics, either using force fields^{12-14} or employing ab initio molecular dynamics (AIMD)15-21 approaches in which the nuclear forces are calculated using electronic structure codes.
+In classical simulations, the curse of dimensionality is significantly tamed with respect to quantum mechanical counterparts.
+However, a purely classical dynamics simulation is unable to describe tunneling effects, zero point energies (ZPEs), overtones, and other important spectroscopic quantum features.

 Semiclassical dynamics employs classical trajectories to reproduce quantum mechanical effects.
-In semiclassical methods, spectra are calculated in a time-dependent way, i.e. by Fourier transforming the survival amplitude or the autocorrelation function of some observables (such as the dipole moment).[22]
-Semiclassical methods based on the coherent states Herman-Kluk propagator[23-29] and the initial value representation (SCIVR)[30-32] are robust, have been proven to reproduce quantum effects quite quantitatively,[22, 33-56] and have been shown to have an accuracy in spectra calculations often within 1% of exact results.[35, 57] Recently, the multiple-coherent (MC)-SCIVR technique has been developed.
-It allows to perform on-the-fly semiclassical molecular dynamics simulations given a few input trajectories.[58-65] The approach is amenable to ab initio direct molecular dynamics, thus avoiding the effort to construct an accurate analytical potential energy surface which may be quite demanding especially for large systems,[66-74] and long-range dipole splittings, and the quantum resonant ammonia umbrella inversion.[62]
-Nevertheless, all SCIVR methods run out of steam when straightforwardly applied to problems involving large-sized systems.
+In semiclassical methods, spectra are calculated in a time-dependent way, i.e., by Fourier transforming the survival amplitude or the autocorrelation function of some observables (such as the dipole moment).22 Semiclassical methods based on the coherent states Herman-Kluk propagator23-29 and the initial value representation [semiclassical initial value representation (SCIVR)] $^{30-32}$ are robust, have been proven to reproduce quantum effects quite quantitatively,^{22,33-56} and have been shown to have an accuracy in spectra calculations often within 1% of exact results.35,57 Recently, the multiple-coherent (MC)-SCIVR technique has been developed.
+It allows us to perform on-the-fly semiclassical molecular dynamics simulations given a few input trajectories.58-65 The approach is amenable to ab initio direct molecular dynamics, thus avoiding the effort to construct an accurate analytical potential energy surface (PES) which may be quite demanding especially for large systems^{66-74} and permits to faithfully reproduce quantum effects like quantum resonances,60 intra-molecular and long-range dipole splittings, and the quantum resonant ammonia umbrella inversion.62 Nevertheless, all SCIVR methods run out of steam when straightforwardly applied to problems involving large-sized systems.

-In this paper we introduce some new features that significantly enhance the accuracy of our divide-and-conquer semiclassical initial value representation (DC SCIVR) method.
+In this paper, we introduce some new features that significantly enhance the accuracy of our divide-and-conquer semiclassical initial value representation (DC-SCIVR) method.
 Accuracy of results is estimated by comparison to exact values for systems up to 30 degrees of freedom (DOFs).
-In Section (II) we first recall the basics of time averaged semiclassical spectral density calculations,[76, 77] and then we describe in details the DC-SCIVR approach and two new subspace-separation criteria.
-In Section (III) we test the performance of DC SCIVR on strongly coupled Morse oscillators, real molecular systems like $H_2O$ , $CH_2O$ , $CH_4$ , $CH_2D_2$ , the very challenging Zundel cation ( $H_5O_2^+$ ) and, finally, the benzene molecule, which is, at the best of our knowledge, the highest dimensional molecular system for which exact quantum vibrational calculations have been performed.[78]
-A summary and some conclusions end the paper.
+In Sec.
+II, we first recall the basics of time averaged semiclassical spectral density calculations,^{76,77} and then we describe in details the DC-SCIVR approach and two new subspace-separation criteria.
+In Sec.
+III, we test the performance of DC-SCIVR on strongly coupled Morse oscillators, real molecular systems like H2O, CH2O, CH4, and CH2D2, the very challenging Zundel cation $(H_5O_2^+)$, and, finally, the benzene molecule which is, at the best of our knowledge, the highest dimensional molecular system for which exact quantum vibrational calculations have been performed.78 A summary and some conclusions end the paper.

 II.
-A DIVIDE AND CONQUER STRATEGY FOR SEMICLASSICAL DYNAMICS
+A DIVIDE-AND-CONQUER STRATEGY FOR SEMICLASSICAL DYNAMICS